 Recent Event Timelines

 Most Threat Actor Cards present two timelines.
 The first timeline section, colored in blue, gives summary metrics for all reporting involving the Threat Actor, and shows a timeline of reporting in the last 60 days.

 The second timeline section summarizes reported Cyber Attack and Cyber Exploit events where the Threat Actor was directly reported as the attacker.
 Each day in the cyber event timeline is color-coded by the criticality of the Cyber Threat signal for this Threat Actor on that date.

 Targeting and Operations

 This section summaries Methods, Targets, and Operations or Campaigns from Cyber Attack events where this Threat Actor was directly reported as the attacker.
 Methods include generic attack vectors, malware tools and malware categories, and vulnerabilities.
 You can click on any of these top entities to view the events reporting this link.
 Use the Show in Timeline action to drill down as see more related entities, in the Timeline, Table, Tree Map, etc.

 This section summarizes other infrastructure and entities reported with the Threat Actor, organized by entity type.
 You can view the specific events for each link by clicking on the related entity in the list.
 Current risk scores are shown where available.
-You can view more related entities, beyond the top list shown in the intel card, by clicking the Show in Table action.
+You can view more related entities, beyond the top list shown in the Intelligence Card, by clicking the Show in Table action.

 Recent References and First Reference